lucidrains/gateloop-transformer/README.md

-## GateLoop - Pytorch (wip)
+## GateLoop Transformer (wip)

-Implementation of <a href="https://arxiv.org/abs/2311.01927">GateLoop</a> Transformer in Pytorch, to be tested on Enwik8 character level modeling
+Implementation of <a href="https://arxiv.org/abs/2311.01927">GateLoop</a> Transformer in both Jax and Pytorch, to be tested on Enwik8 character level modeling.

+Jax version will be done with the <a href="https://github.com/patrick-kidger/equinox">Equinox</a> framework

 ## Citations